Sean Murphy Preview, Player Props: Braves vs. Rockies

 Sean Murphy At The Plate

-- In 34 games this season (38.2%), Murphy has picked up an RBI, and in 17 of those games (19.1%) he had two or more.
-He has also driven in three or more of his team's runs in eight contests.
+- Murphy has had at least one RBI in 38.9% of his games this year (35 of 90), with two or more RBI 17 times (18.9%).
+He has also been responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.